 Smiles, Eye Contact, and Other Expressions

-Eye Contact: Direct eye contact with the camera often helps create a sense of connection.
-Alternatively, a playful off-camera glance can also be intriguing, but aim for at least one photo where your eyes are clearly visible.
+Eye Contact: Direct eye contact with the camera creates a sense of connection.
+Alternatively, a playful off-camera glance can be intriguing, but aim for at least one photo where your eyes are clearly visible and directed at the lens.

 Variety in Your Profile: The Five Must-Have Picture Types